MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/intro-maker-portal.md

 - **Start with data**: Lets you upload an [Excel file](get-started-create-from-data.md), build your own table, select a [Dataverse table](data-platform-create-app.md), or choose from external data source such as [SharePoint](app-from-sharepoint.md), [Excel](./connections/connection-excel.md), or [SQL](./connections/connection-azure-sqldatabase.md) to start building your app.
 - **Choose a page template**: Select the type of app you want to create.
-You can also use the **Filter** option located in the top-right to narrow down the available templates by app type or by app features, such as offline use, responsive design, or embed into other Microsoft 365 products.
+You can also use the **Filter** option located in the top-right to narrow down templates by app type or features, such as offline use, responsive design, or embed into other Microsoft 365 products.
 More information: [Overview of creating apps in Power Apps](../index.md)
 - **Pick an app template**: Choose from an app template including, data-centered tamplates for mobile apps.
 More information: [Create a canvas app from a template](get-started-test-drive.md)

 > [!NOTE]